|

 finished orange marmalade

-Bring it to a simmer and reduce heat to medium-low.
+Bring it to a boil and reduce heat to medium-low.
 Allow the pot to simmer with the lid on for about 35-40 minutes or until the mixture has thickened.

 homemade orange marmalade on a plate